derekc22/DMPC/README.md

 Each agent's dynamics are defined by two functions, `f_true` and `f_plant`:

-- `f_true` is a NumPy function for the **true plant** dynamics.
+- `f_true` is a NumPy function for the **true system** dynamics.
-- `f_plant` is a CasADi function for the **plant model** dynamics used by the MPC solver.
+- `f_plant` is a CasADi function for the **system model** dynamics used by the MPC solver.
 - Note: `f_plant` and `f_true` may differ in terms of integrator choice, model fidelity (e.g., nonlinear vs. linear, full-order vs reduced-order), stochasticity, etc.
   - In general, `f_true` should implement a high-fidelity representation of the system dynamics, including any real-world phenomenon like stochasticity, disturbances, etc.
-  - By contrast, `f_plant` can implement a low-fidelity, reduced-order, or virtual representation of the plant dynamics that the MPC solver interacts with.
-Ideally, this implementation should be computationally efficient to allow for real-time control.
+  - By contrast, `f_plant` should implement a low-fidelity, reduced-order, virtual, or other representation of the system dynamics.
+These are the dynamics that the MPC solver optimizes over.
+As such, this implementation should ideally be computationally simple to allow for real-time control.

 ### Constraints
 - **Input constraints**: Specify minimum and maximum control input values.